Women's Adventure Travels

 "In every change lies an opportunity to reinvent yourself," Priyanka used this quote by her father to motivate girls to start a ripple effect of social change by investing in themselves.
-Growing up in a small town in India, Priyanka had big dreams deemed by many, unachievable for a girl.
-However, with the support of her family and the confidence to believe that she could accomplish anything she set her mind to, Priyanka took charge of her future and made an impact in the broader world.
+Growing up in a small town in India, Priyanka had big dreams deemed by many unachievable for a girl.
+However, with the support of her family and the confidence to believe that she could accomplish anything she set her mind to, Priyanka took charge of her future and impacted the broader world.

 Images are courtesy of Girl Up

 Written by Aria Young